-Requirements for the Master of Science Degree in Clinical Laboratory Sciences be approved by the guidance committee.
+Requirements for the Master of Science Degree in Clinical Laboratory Sciences

 A total of 30 credits is required for the degree under either Plan A (with thesis) or Plan B (without thesis).
 The student's program of study must be approved by the student's academic advisor.